Getting Started with SPYDER Probe Pro

 Essential Flags

-# Required: domains to probe
+# Required: domains to probe (or use -config)

 -domains=configs/domains.txt